revou-fsse-1/w1-my-personal-website-DandiRizkyy/README.md

 3. About
    ![about](/assets/about.png)
    In this section includes header, nav, anchor, background images, images, paragraph text and footer.
-   - All of them wrapped together with CSS.
+   - All of them wrapped together with CSS and Javascript.

 ---